-Children will be held accountable for their behavior, and will be asked to leave the water or the pool if necessary.
-Parents are requested to remind their children of the rules before they come to the pool, and to remind their children to obey instructions of the pool managers and other employees.
+Children will be held accountable for their behavior and will be asked to leave the water or the pool if necessary.
+Parents are requested to remind their children of the rules before they come to the pool and to remind their children to obey instructions of the pool managers and other employees.

 Members are welcome to report any unacceptable behaviors to the staff.
 The Parkcrest Staff will act decisively and consistently to deter any disruptive activity or persistently negative behavior.

 - The By-Laws are adopted by all members of Parkcrest and give specific responsibilities to our Board of Directors.
 One of these responsibilities is the hiring and supervising of the Pool Manager(s).
 The managers oversees the entire operation of the pool.
-If either manager is not on the grounds, the head life guard or most senior staff member on duty is responsible for the operation of the pool.
+If either manager is not on the grounds, the head lifeguard or most senior staff member on duty is responsible for the operation of the pool.

 - Check-in procedure requires that members always check in upon arrival at the pool during open swim hours.
-A staff member will check in each member and/or guest at the front desk.
+A staff member will check-in each member and/or guest at the front desk.

 - Bad weather is sometimes a concern.
 The staff will take appropriate safety precautions which may include closing the pool.
 Under no circumstances will children be left unattended.
-On cold and rainy days/nights, please call to verify that Parkcrest is open for normal hours.
+On cold and rainy days/nights, please call to verify that Parkcrest is open during normal hours.
 Our policy is to stay open for your convenience as much as possible.

 - The use of cellular phones, other electronic devices that capture images, or cameras of any kind is prohibited in locker rooms, showers, and toilet stalls.